Start With The Right Foundation

-Perhaps the most popular business type, Limited Liability Companies offer easy and flexible management.
+Perhaps the most popular business type, limited liability companies offer easy and flexible management.
 LLCs also offer similar liability protection afforded Corporations without all of the extra paperwork and compliance issues.
-For tax purposes, you get to pick whether your LLC is taxed as a sole proprietorship, partnership or S-Corp.
+For tax purposes, you get to pick whether your LLC is taxed as a sole proprietorship, partnership or S corporation.
 This means that an LLC is the most versatile and easy to use of the business entities with liability protection.

 We often use LLCs to hold assets that have inherent risk, such as rental properties.
 We also use them to avoid probate in other states when a trust is not the right fit for a client.

-The oldest form of any business, Partnerships have been the most prominent business type for professionals.
-A Partnership or Limited Liability Partnerships gives you flexibilities not afforded a Corporation and sets up a management structure, so each partner has a seat at the table, which is ideal for attorneys, doctors, architects, graphic designers, and other professionals.
-Each partner is responsible for paying his or her own taxes and generally partners are not personally liable for the debts of the business.
+The oldest form of any business, partnerships have been the most prominent business type for professionals.
+A partnership or limited liability partnerships gives you flexibility not afforded a corporation and sets up a management structure, so each partner has a seat at the table, which is ideal for attorneys, doctors, architects, graphic designers, and other professionals.
+Each partner is responsible for paying his or her own taxes, and generally, partners are not personally liable for the debts of the business.

-Corporations are the only business type that establish an entity with an existence completely separate from the owners.
-Owners are issued stock and can vote according to the Articles and Bylaws of the Corporation to elect Directors, who in turn run the company or select those who do.
+Corporations are the only business type that establishes an entity with an existence completely separate from the owners.
+Owners are issued stock and can vote according to the articles and bylaws of the corporation to elect directors, who in turn run the company or select those who do.
 Stock is easily sold or traded, allowing for ownership to expand or contract without disturbing the operations of the business.
 If you are planning on having multiple owners that will be managed by professionals, this entity type is something to consider.

 Contact Us For A Free Initial Consultation